ADGEfficiency/programming-resources/fundamentals/tools.md

 #  Tools

-*Tooling to write and execute programs on a computer*
+To write and execute programs on a computer

 ![](assets/1803-antike-stadt-an-einem-Berg.jpg)